 Through the Office of Graduate Studies, IPFW addresses all of these vital functions.
-The MBA provides the advanced study required in the corporate community, while our programs in education serve teachers, administrators, and professional staff in K-12 schools across the region.
-The public affairs and public management programs and the nursing administration program prepare graduates to work in the public and health sectors, while professional communication graduates work as communication specialists in both public and private organizations.
-Advanced scientific and technical education is available in biology, computer science, technology, and mathematical sciences.
+The MBA provides the advanced study required in the corporate community, while our programs in education serve teachers, administrators, and professional staff in K12 - schools across the region.
+The public affairs and public management programs and the nursing programs prepare graduates to work in the public and health sectors, while professional communication graduates work as communication specialists in both public and private organizations.
+Advanced scientific and technical education is available in biology, computer science, engineering, technology, and mathematical sciences.

 Furthermore, professionally oriented programs are also available in English and sociological practice, and the Master's of Liberal Studies program offers a flexible liberal arts curriculum.
-The new program in Organizational Leadership and Supervision offers specialties in leadership and human resources.
-Advanced certificate programs are available in a number of areas including statistics and public management.
-Additional programs are always under development to meet the ever-growing and ever-changing needs of the community.
+The program in Organizational Leadership and Supervision offers specialties in leadership and human resources.
+Advanced certificate programs are available in a number of areas including statistics, public management, teaching English as a second language, nursing, and organizational leadership and supervision.
+Additional programs are always under development to meet the evergrowing and ever-changing needs of the community.